kristinemlarson/gnssrefl/README.md

 If you are being blocked by CDDIS (currently used for downloading almost all multi-GNSS orbit files), you can try the <code>-orb gnss2</code> option in either the <code>download_orbit</code> or <code>rinex2snr</code>.
-It retrieves files from IGN instead of CDDIS.
+It retrieves multi-GNSS files for GFZ from IGN instead of CDDIS.

 If you have orbit files you would like to use and they follow the naming conventions used by <code>gnssrefl</code>, you can use them.
 You need to store them in